 While farms that are watered by hand and bucket are typically about one-half acre in size, the first stage of the modular pump irrigates roughly less than 8000 square meters (two acres) of crops and could cost about $40.
 The flow rate, with a four-meter height separation between the water source and the pump outlet, is 0.2-0.25 liters per second.
 The first upgrade could cost about $20 and enables the pump to irrigate roughly 8000 square meters (a 20 percent improvement) with a flow rate of 0.3-0.35 liters per second.
 The second upgrade costs about $25 and irrigates about 14,000 square meters (3.5 acres) at a flow rate of 0.5-0.61 liters per second.
 See the video for footage of a field test of the pump at a farm near BYU.

 The device is one of the latest in a line of promising appropriate tech prototypes from Chris Mattson’s lab at Brigham Young University in Provo, Utah.
-Last year, Mattson and his students successfully field tested their human-powered, rock-penetrating water well drill, which we reported here.
+Last year, Mattson and his students successfully field tested a human-powered, rock-penetrating water well drill.

 The modular method